Open Forum, 2012, mixed-media installation (detail), ‘Rise Early, Be Industrious’, Arnolfini, Bristol

 —John Bunyan, The Pilgrim’s Progress (1678)

-A model titled The Truth Itself Speaks Through Me (2012) reveals the journey to the Celestial City recorded in The Pilgrim’s Progress.
-In the nineteenth century, this book was instrumental in educating the factory workers of the industrial revolution, illustrating the principle that the only route to paradise was through hard work.
-In many respects it exemplifies German Sociologist Max Weber’s famous theory about the relationship between puritanism and the ideology of work.
-In his book The Protestant Ethic and the Spirit of Capitalism (1920–21), Weber argues that the Protestant work ethic was vital to the emergence of modern capitalism.
+A second model titled The Truth Itself Speaks Through Me (2012) reveals the journey to the Celestial City recorded in The Pilgrim’s Progress.
+In the nineteenth century, this book was instrumental in educating the factory workers of the industrial revolution, illustrating the principle that the only route to paradise is through hard work.

 Market, 2009, video, 10 min.
 9 sec., still